-- Different possibilities depending on the activity
+Different possibilities depending on the business activity

 A UG can be founded for any form of business activity.
 So you are absolutely not restricted to whatever business you want to set up.
 A UG is always a good, simple way to start a business.

-- Foundation as an individual
+Foundation as an Individual

 Can only several people found a UG together?
 Fortunately we can answer this frequent question with a clear no!
 You can also found an UG alone.
 Starting as a single person means that you enjoy all the advantages as if two or more people were starting the company.

-Whoever operates a company with the legal form of a UG can of course claim the personnel costs as operating expenses.
+Whoever operates a company with the legal form of a UG can of course claim the personal costs as operating expenses.
 This means that these costs reduce the profit and thus the basis for calculating the tax burden also decreases.